othondev/techppl/README.md

 #### What did you think about this coding test - is there anything you’d suggest in order to improve it?

 I thought it was great!
-I think this type of test can effectively discern a developer's practical problem solving skills without being extreme in difficulty.
+I think this type of test can effectively discern a developer's practical problem solving skills without without being too challenging.